The Bankrate promise

 Who are ranch homes best for?

-Ranch homes are ideal for anyone who prefers single-story living.
-Many senior living communities offer ranch-style homes (usually with smaller floor plans) because they have better accessibility than multi-level homes.
+Ranch houses are ideal for anyone who prefers single-story living.
+Many senior living communities offer them because they have better accessibility than multi-level homes.

 Sizes of ranch homes vary across the country, so it’s really your preference.
 Ranch homes can be as small as 700 square feet or sprawl to 3,000 square feet or more, depending on the area and how much land the home is built on.

 Ranches are also ideal for those who enjoy open floor plans and indoor-outdoor flow, and those who don’t intend on doing major renovations or want an easier-to-maintain style of home.